Rubberazer/JETGPIO/README.md

 <h2 align="left">JETSON NANO AND ORIN PINOUT:</h2>

-The library uses the typical 40 pin header numbering, taking the dev kit as reference so for instance pin 3 is I2C_2_SDA, pin 1 is 3.3 VDC power and so on.
+The library uses the typical 40 pin header numbering, taking the dev kit as reference so for instance pin 3 is I2C_2_SDA on Nano or I2C1_SDA on Orin, pin 1 is 3.3 VDC power and so on.
 You can check the official NVIDIA pinmux configuration for reference or if not available you can use the ones below:

 https://jetsonhacks.com/nvidia-jetson-nano-j41-header-pinout/

 https://jetsonhacks.com/nvidia-jetson-orin-nano-gpio-header-pinout/

-The library has been tested on a Jetson Nano: tegra210 (TX1) and Jetson Orin Nano: tegra234
+The library has been tested on a Jetson Nano: tegra210 (TX1) and on a Jetson Orin Nano: tegra234